 Beyond just Google My Business there are many other directories that are imperative for digital marketing and driving traffic.
 Not only should you be listed in all these directories, but you also need to ensure these listings are consistent.

 Here are some of the most important 70+ directories in the market today.
-Almost all of these have a user base of 1 million+ who you could be reaching.
-Click here to see how your business is listed today!

 - 2findlocal: Yext described this as, “a local search directory that helps connect searchers with relevant deals in their area.
 In addition to helping business owners post deals on their products and services, 2findlocal provides consumers a unique way to discover local businesses by enabling them to see what searches are trending in their town.”